-Hamilton Library and the Hamilton Library Annex are located on Maile Way, next to Paradise Palms Café.
-Hamilton Library houses most of the UHM Library's print collection.
+Hamilton Library and the Hamilton Library Addition are located on Maile Way, next to Paradise Palms Café.
+Hamilton Library houses the UHM Library's print collection.
 The Library has study areas, presentation practice rooms, and a computer lab for students.
-More information about the UHM Library's resources and services is available on their website.
+More information about the UHM Library's resources and services is available on its website.